-Not only is outdoor running a great way to get in some exercise, but it also provides a far more picturesque scene than just toling way indoors on a treadmill.
-The fresh air and scenic views are some of the best things about being outdoors and pushing yourself to go just a little faster up that hill.
+Not only is outdoor running a great way to get in some exercise, but it also provides a far more picturesque scene than just trotting indoors on a treadmill.
+The fresh air and scenic views are some of the best things about being outdoors as you push yourself to go just a little faster up that hill.
+This year, depending on your gym situation, you might not have any other choice than to zip-up and run outside.
 However, being outdoors often depends upon the conditions being compatible — and depending on where you live, that can get a little dicey.

 Fortunately, there’s a solution.
-A good running jacket is like a set of armor, shielding you from nature’s worst.
-Running jackets not only add a bit of warmth (great for transitional seasons) but typically provide some level of wind and water protection to make it so you can still get out there and get your miles in.
-As technology has evolved, these jackets have also gotten lighter and more breathable, so they won’t feel like you’re running around in a trash bag.
-Below, we’ve rounded up eight of our favorites.
+The best running jackets on the market work like a set of armor, shielding you from nature’s worst.
+And once you’ve already got your face mask for running covered, it’s time to focus on running jackets.
+Not only do they add a bit of warmth (great for transitional seasons), but they typically provide some level of wind and water protection to make it so you can still get out there and get your miles in.
+As technology has evolved, these jackets have also gotten lighter and more breathable, so they won’t feel like you’re running in a trash bag.
+Below, we’ve rounded up 12 of the best running jackets around.

 1. On Running Weather Running Jacket

-Lululemon is now synonymous with excellent athletic gear thanks to their high-quality products.
-So if you’re looking to upgrade an existing running jacket or just want to immediately jump in with a really quality product, look no further than their Fast and Free running jacket.
+Lululemon is now synonymous with excellent athletic gear thanks to its high-quality products.
+So if you’re looking to upgrade an existing running jacket or just want to immediately jump into of the best running jackets around, look no further than their Fast and Free running jacket.
 The Fast and Free gives you plenty of room to move and run around in it, thanks to its stretchable and breathable fabrics and mesh.
 Despite being a city-appropriate jet black, there’s also plenty of reflective detailing to keep you visible while running at night.
 We also like the combination of materials that give this a really sleek textured look that will look just as good on a run as it would on a weekend coffee dash.

 Those looking to stand out on their run (whether for safety reasons or just to look cool) should check out this running jacket from Adidas.
 Perhaps in reference to its vibrant hue, the Supernova running jacket is cut from the same cloth as many of these other jackets: a soft yet durable, water-resistant outer provides solid protection when running in the elements.
 And with plenty of good portability (it folds into its own pocket for handy storage), it’ll be easy to pack and keep on your person should things take a turn.

-If you’re not worried about rain protection on your run, but are focused on warmth instead, this running jacket from Salomon is a highly breathable fleece that will actively regulate your body temperatures to keep you from overheating once you get going in the cold.
-However, if that’s not enough, the half zip will allow you to drop the top for some added airflow.
+If you’re not worried about rain protection on your run but are focused on warmth instead, this is the best running jacket from Salomon.
+It’s a highly breathable fleece that will actively regulate your body temperatures to keep you from overheating once you get going in the cold.
+However, if that’s not enough, the half-zip will allow you to drop the top for some added airflow.
 The chest pocket isn’t quite big enough for most modern smartphones, but your keys (or other small items) should slide in quite nicely.